DrAShabut/AndroidDev/session-1.md

     public void pressMeButton(View view) {
     }
-`

-- Now everything is fine, let continue coding:__
+- Now everything is fine, let's continue coding:

 10. Add the following code inside the method onCreate() to find the views by their IDs.
 The onCreate() method is one of many methods that are fired when an activity is loaded.